itsyaasir/weather_app/README.md

 - [✔] : Managed to detect Cities Automatically according to the co-ordinates.
 - [✔] : Successfully implemented DarkSky Weather API.
+- [✔] : Added Summary , Min and Max Temperature.

 ### Todos
 -For now the icon is static , I'm working on changing the icons according to the changes in the weather .
-    -Adding Summary of the Weather Condition .
-    -Right Now , I could not figure a way to get current Temperature for the weekdays , hence am making new UI changer for tempMax and tempMin.

 -Add more and more Functionality to test my skills and improve it.

 ## Getting Started